 Not necessarily.
 While this may indicate age discriminatory behavior, it is not illegal, standing alone, for an employer to ask someone their birth date or graduation date on an application.
-However, if the question is partnered with some other age-related suspicious behavior, you should contact a lawyer to better understand your rights under the circumstances.
+However, if the question is partnered with some other age-related suspicious behavior, you should contact an Austin age discrimination lawyer to better understand your rights under the circumstances.

 I recently turned 60, and I feel like my boss keeps pushing for me to retire soon, do I have to retire?

 No. There is no such thing as a mandatory retirement age.
 The ADEA protects you from being forced to retire.
 If you are being pressured by your boss to retire, either by subtle hints or outright encouragement, you may have a case for age discrimination.
-It is best to reach out to a lawyer to help analyze the situation.
+It is best to reach out to an Austin age discrimination lawyer to help analyze the situation.
 Whether and when you choose to retire is your choice.

 I want to participate in a training program at work, but my company does not allow people over the age of 55 to participate.
 Is this age discrimination?